 Regular habit tracking in my bullet journal has helped me establish new and better habits, achieve my goals and celebrate achievements, both big and small.
 Habit tracking also allows me to keep a check on the relationship between my habits and level of wellbeing.
 I love discovering new ways to keep a habit tracker in my bullet journal.
-So when lovely Sarah Kathryn, from Creatiate, offered to send me some of her gorgeous products I jumped at the chance to try her mini habit tracker stamps.
+So when lovely Sarah Kathryn, from Modern Maker Stamps, offered to send me some of her gorgeous products I jumped at the chance to try her mini habit tracker stamps.
 I’m sharing my tips and ideas for setting up your own mini habit tracker using stamps.
-Plus I have an exclusive discount code from Creatiate to share with you!

 Mini Habit Tracker Stamps

 I was absolutely thrilled to receive a little package of stamps from Modern Maker Stamps and I could not wait to start using them!
 I love the modern stamp designs that Sarah Kathryn creates.
 The habit tracker designs are simple and flexible enough to be used in any style of bullet journal layout, including the most minimal layout.
 The stamps I’m using include the Water Tracker Stamp, Goal Tracker Stamp and Triangle Habit Tracker Stamp, plus a VersaFine Ink Pad in Onyx Black.

 Triangle Habit Tracker Stamp – 100 Days Of Moods, Meditation and Yoga